Eating Disorders in Athletes: When Performance and Health Collide

 Athletes are often praised for discipline, commitment, and mental toughness.

-But sometimes the very traits that make someone successful in sport — high standards, pain tolerance, competitiveness, body awareness — can also increase vulnerability to disordered eating.
+But sometimes the very traits that make someone successful in sport—high standards, pain tolerance, competitiveness, and body awareness—can also increase vulnerability to disordered eating.

 At Ezer Psychotherapy, PLLC, we provide evidence-based outpatient eating disorder treatment tailored to adolescents, college athletes, and adult competitors across Minnesota, Wisconsin, Florida, and North Dakota through secure virtual therapy.